makrai/notes/luo2204-bert-causal-attent.md

     * all of them focus on introducing an extra set of parameters to trace the word order.
 Our work chooses to make use of the causal attention masks
 * Most similar to our modification in Section 3.2,
-  Im and Cho (2017) propose a self-attention based model which achieve better performance on SNLI task (Bowman+ 2015) without the help of explicit position encodings
+  Im and Cho (2017) propose a self-attention based model which achieve
+  * better performance on SNLI task (Bowman+ 2015) without the help of explicit position encodings
-  * hE models are different from the standard Transformer and use extra local attention masks to control the information flow.
-With the
+  * hE models are different from the standard Transformer and use extra local attention masks to control the information flow
 * popularity of the Transformer model in the Computer Vision field, some works propose different methods to make Vision Transformer know word order implicitly (Chu+ 2021; Yuan+ 2021; Wu+ 2021b), but